elgentos/magento2-cypress-testing-suite/README.md

 ## Progress
 We are at 62%; 48 out of 78 tests are done.

-Wording & naming is subject to change.
+Wording & naming are subject to change.

 | Spec file                | Group                           | Test                                                                                                                                    |
 | ------------------------ | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |